Einhorn's advice to investors: don't take my advice

 After a year, he said the fund had increased positions in about half of the calls and decreased positions in the other half.

 Greenlight Capital is up 5.5 percent this year through April 30, according to a person familiar with the numbers.
-The S&P 500 .SPX, meanwhile, rose 12 percent over that period.
+The S&P 500 , meanwhile, rose 12 percent over that period.

-This year, Einhorn suggested a long position in oil field services provider Oil States International Inc (OIS.N), saying that it was a high-quality business that markets did not appreciate.
+This year, Einhorn suggested a long position in oil field services provider Oil States International Inc, saying that it was a high-quality business that markets did not appreciate.

 "We didn't come up with a thesis on OIS in 15 minutes, and the data says there's a decent chance we won't change positions" in the near term, he said.
 "At Greenlight, when we find a good idea we tend to stick with it."